-I am a Postdoctoral Scholar at University of Chicago’s Energy & Environment Lab.
+I am a Fellow at Resources for the Future.
 I completed my doctorate in agricultural and environmental economics, from the University of California Berkeley.
-I have research interests in energy and environmental economics, applied microeconomics, and equity.
+My research focuses on energy and environmental economics, with particular attention to consumer decision-making, electricity markets, rate design, and equity.

 PhD in Agricultural and Resource Economics, 2022